-- (1) The committee consists of- - (a) the persons chosen to be the executive members of the committee; and - (b) if ordinary members are chosen for the committee-the ordinary members; and - (c) each person who is a non-voting member of the committee. - (2) The one person may hold the positions of chairperson, secretary and treasurer, or any 2 of the positions, in conjunction.

-- (3) Subject to subsection (4), the committee must consist of the required number of voting members for the committee. - (4) Subsection (3) does not apply to a committee mentioned in section 14(4) or (5). - (5) There must be a chairperson, secretary and treasurer, whether or not there is a body corporate manager who has been authorised by the body corporate under the Act, section 119 to exercise some or all of the powers of an executive member of the committee.
+- (1) The committee consists of- - (a) the persons chosen to be the executive members of the committee, including an executive member who is a non-voting member of the committee; and - (b) if ordinary members are chosen for the committee-the ordinary members. - (2) The one person may hold the positions of chairperson, secretary and treasurer, or any 2 of the positions, in conjunction. - (3) Subject to subsection (4), the committee must consist of the required number of voting members for the committee. - (4) Subsection (3) does not apply to a committee mentioned in section 12(3) or (4). - (5) There must be a chairperson, secretary and treasurer, whether or not there is a body corporate manager who has been authorised by the body corporate under the Act, section 119 to exercise some or all of the powers of an executive member of the committee.